How to: Configure RBAC for Internal/External Projects

 Configure the Internal Underwriting Group

 Next, you'll set up a group to include the internal underwriting team.
-You’ll also set this group to allow users access to data from users in descending roles.
-Later, you’ll assign this as a default group to the underwriting roles you add to your environment.
+You’ll also ensure it lets users access data from users in descending roles.
+Later, you’ll assign this group as a default group to the underwriting roles you add to your environment.

 Configure the External Brokerage Group

 Next, you'll set up a group to include the external brokerage team.
-You’ll also set this group to allow users access to data from users in descending roles.
-Later, you’ll assign this as a default group to the external roles you add to your environment.
+You’ll also ensure it lets users access to data from users in descending roles.
+Later, you’ll assign this group as a default group to the external roles you add to your environment.

 Configure the Project Groups

-Next, you'll set up groups for your 3 projects.
-Remember that these groups need collaboration.
-You’ll set each group so everyone in it can see each other’s data regardless of hierarchy.
-Later, you’ll assign this group to the specific users you create, as laid out in the chart earlier.
+Next, you'll set up groups for your projects so teams can collaborate.
+You’ll set each group to ensure everyone can view each other’s data regardless of hierarchy.
+Later, you’ll assign this group to specific users.

-3. Enter the following Group Names and Group Descriptions.
+2. Enter the following Group Names and Group Descriptions:

 Group Name Group Description